aishwaryaiitbhu/edgistify_portal/README.md

 # Edgistify Industry Portal
 Industry portal for employees built with the MERN stack.

+## App features
+#### 1. Users can register with their email id and create their own profile
+#### 2. They can publish a post, any registered user can look at all of the posts in order

 ## To run the application locally follow these steps
 ### Install dependencies for server